 I must admit that stabilization was something that convinced me to leave the Nikkor 70-200 VR II in the closet.
-I can’t say that Nikon has poor stabilization, but comparing to Tamron it seems non-existent.
+I can’t say that Nikon has poor stabilization, but in comparison with Tamron it seems non-existent.
 The manufacturer declares an efficiency of 5 EV at VC Mode 3.
 Usually, such declarations have as much to do with reality as Volkswagen CO2 emissions measurements, but in this case it turned out that making sharp photos in difficult conditions has become child’s play.
 To make it easier to imagine – thanks to stabilization, I could achieve a similar result to 1/200 sec with stabilization off when the exposure time was 1/6 sec.
 WOW!
 In many cases I found myself leaving my tripod in a bag when shooting sunset/sunrise.
 Of course, the stable hand while shooting is also important – then you can let VC do the rest.
-The lens is very well balanced which definitely helps and together with the stabilization it make the final results exceed my expectations.
+The lens is very well balanced and with the addition of stabilization – the final result exceeds my expectations.

 It is worth mentioning that when connecting the lens to a body with built-in stabilization (to avoid blurry photos caused by incompatibility of stabilization systems), it is best to turn off VC or stabilization in the body.
-While testing the lens with Nikon Z 7 it turned out that the set works great and the stabilization turns off automatically after attaching the lens, which is a very convenient solution.
-You don’t have to remember everything 😊 Initially, the G2 lenses were not fully compatible with Nikon mirrorless cameras, but thanks to the firmware update (to be done using the Tap-In Console yourself), they work great together.
-I had the impression that the need to refine the software made Z 7 and Tamron work better together than e.g. Z 7 with other third party lenses that did not require updating.
+While testing the lens with Nikon Z 7, it turned out that the set works great and the stabilization turns off automatically after attaching the lens, which is a very convenient solution.
+You don’t have to think about everything :) Initially, the G2 lenses were not fully compatible with Nikon mirrorless cameras, but thanks to the firmware update (to be done using the Tap-In Console yourself), they work great together.
+I had the impression that the need to refine the software made Z 7 and Tamron work better together than, e.g., Z 7 with other third party lenses that didn’t require updating.

 After half a year of testing, I have the impression that with Tamron I could take less photos on one battery than I was able to take with Nikon’s 70-200.
-This may be associated with a more advanced stabilization system than in Nikkor.
-In the G2 series, Tamron introduced a new dual-processor AF control system what can be relevant here.
-Well, if we put a minimally decreased battery life and photo quality at stake, the choice is still easy in my opinion.
+This may have something to do with a more advanced stabilization system than the one in Nikkor.
+In the G2 series, Tamron introduced a new dual-processor AF control system, what can also be relevant here.
+Nevertheless, the choice between a minimally decreased battery life and photo quality is still easy in my opinion.

-I intentionally do not post here detailed resolution tests using test tables or programs such as Reikan Focal.
+I intentionally don’t post here detailed resolution tests using test tables or programs such as Reikan Focal.
 I have seen various tests many times, numerically proving the superiority of one lens over another, while in practice the results were different.
-What is the value of a test in which pictures when the final images used are selected from 100?
+What is the value of a test in which the photos are taken using 1 piece of lens chosen out of 100?
 What is the meaning of numbers when equipment fails?
 I tested the Tamron 70-200 G2 for about half a year and I can definitely say it is sharp.
 How sharp?
 At the end of the review you will find several photos taken with this lens.
 For now, I must say that it is sharper than the Nikkor 70-200 VR II.
-Optically, the difference in favor of Tamron is not great, but by adding stabilization, Nikkor begins to loose the distance.
-I am writing here about a lens which is much more expensive than the G2.
+Optically, the difference in favour of Tamron is not that great, but by adding stabilization Nikkor begins to lag behind.
+I am writing here about the lens which is much more expensive than the G2.

-In the tested lens, as in the Nikkor 70-200 F/2.8 VR II you can observe focus breathing, i.e. changing the field of view of the lens during focusing.
-This is quite a typical ailment of lenses with internal focusing.
-In short – it happens that a given focal length e.g. 150mm does not always offer the same field of view as in the case of other lenses – it is usually smaller.
+In the tested lens, as in the Nikkor 70-200 F/2.8 VR II, you can observe focus breathing, i.e. changing the field of view of the lens during focusing.
+This is quite a typical characteristic of lenses with internal focusing.
+In short – it happens that a given focal length, e.g. 150mm, doesn’t always offer the same field of view as other lenses – it is usually smaller.
 Focus breathing also results in a slight reduction in the potential reproduction scale.
-You can read more about this phenomenon e.g. here.
+You can read more about this phenomenon, e.g., here.

 In the era of lens profiles offered with image editing software such as Lightroom or Capture One, vignetting also has marginal significance.
-Other optical defects such as chromatic aberration or distortion are also corrected almost automatically and this is also not a topic that concerns me.
+Other optical defects, such as chromatic aberration or distortion, are also corrected almost automatically and it is also a topic that does not require further analysis.

 The lens is doing great when it comes to coma.
 Better than both the Nikkor 70-200 F / 2.8 VR II and the newer 70-200 F / 2.8 FL ED VR, currently worth around $2,500.

-SUMMARYCollecting all the pros and cons, I must admit that Tamron did a really great job.
-In its price category 70-200 F/2.8 G2 beats the competition, including the more expensive Nikkor 70-200 F/2.8 VR II.
-Apart from minor slip-ups, such as the location of the zoom ring under the diaphragm, it performs very well in the other categories.
-The best stabilization on the market, very good optical quality, accurate AF and resistance to bad weather conditions made it permanently found in my backpack.
-I recommend it with full conviction!
+Considering all pros and cons, I must admit that Tamron did a really great job.
+In its price category, 70-200 F/2.8 G2 beats the competition, including the more expensive Nikkor 70-200 F/2.8 VR II.
+Apart from minor slip-ups, such as the location of the zoom ring under the diaphragm, it performs very well in other categories.
+The best stabilization on the market, very good optical quality, accurate AF and resistance to bad weather conditions made it the one which was permanently present in my backpack.
+I can recommend it with full conviction!